Case Study · Bodywork & Massage Therapy

 Deep, honest topical content

-Seven condition pages (sciatica, frozen shoulder, TMJ, plantar fasciitis and more), four 'how this compares' pages (vs Rolfing, PT, classic myofascial release, traditional massage), four sport-specific pages for Front Range athletes, and three deep-dive science articles — each written in Sharon's voice with explicit 'when this isn't the right tool' referral language.
+Seven condition pages (sciatica, frozen shoulder, TMJ, plantar fasciitis and more), four 'how this compares' pages (vs Rolfing, PT, classic myofascial release, traditional massage), four sport-specific pages for Front Range athletes, and three deep-dive science articles — each written in the practice's own voice with explicit 'when this isn't the right tool' referral language.

 Local visibility & performance